dmparrishphd/tRivia/Dev/style.md

 Parsing
 -------

-Do your own parsing: comminicate intent with nothing (whitespace).
+Do your own parsing: speak volumes by saying nonthing.

-    n<--42
-    n <--42
-    n < - -42
+    anUnladenSwallow <- 42
+    airSpeedVelocity <- 43
+    airSpeedVelocity<-anUnladenSwallow
+    # WHAT DO YOU MEAN?
+    # AN ASSIGNMENT?
-    n <- -42
+    airSpeedVelocity <- anUnladenSwallow
+    # OR A COMPARRISON?
+    airSpeedVelocity < -anUnladenSwallow

 Definitions
 -----------